rrnazario/score-finder-mq/README.md

 Save this file and fill the full path in "mockFileFullPath" variable at GetValue() method.

-Debug "BuscadorPartitura.Orquestrador", "BuscadorPartitura.Controller" and "BuscadorPartitura.Presentation.Telegram" projects.
+Debug "ScoreFinder.Orquestrador", "ScoreFinder.Controller" and "ScoreFinder.Presentation.Telegram" projects.

 ---
 ## Some useful links